dguma/BB/readme.txt

 Below are the items we haven't been able to get to yet.

 Font:
-  - We set up the Allura and Alex Brush font family stacks in the CSS but we don't have the fonts included
+  - We set up the Allura and Alex Brush font family stacks in the CSS but we don't have the fonts included DONE

 Site Logos:
   - We need to account for retina screens